sdbip/Segerfeldt.EventStore/Documentation/ES.md

 > By focusing on how and why the state *changes*, we can better understand how our domain *works*.
 > &mdash; [Events](#events)

+## Important Note: Event Sourcing is not Messaging

+You can technically build a messaging system using event sourcing and you can build an event sourcing model on top of a messaging system.
+But neither approach is actually recommended.

+If you build a messaging system based on event sourcing you will expose data that should be considered internal to the source.
+You are also exposing the source database to clients who might perform invalid changes to the data.
+CQRS will however require you to allow a projection of the state to generate the query-side of your application.
+You can use this to allow other projections as well if you can guarantee that they will not perform edits on the data.
+Such processes should probably act under a user id that the database itself does not permit write access to.

+If you build event sourcing based on a messaging system, you risk carrying over the terminolgy of messaging to event sourcing.
+Event sourcing is not messaging.
+In event sourcing, the term “event” does not mean “something happened that should be signalled to clients.”
+It means a change has happened to the application state.
+It is unfortunate that the chosen term causes this confusion, but is is a different context and context often changes the meanings of words.
+Maybe “delta” would have been a better term if we invented the concept today?
+“Delta sourcing” doesn't really sound right though.
+Maybe because the term “event sourcing” is so established?
+The term *is* indeed established now and changing it is unlikely to catch on, so maybe we should just accept it and focus our attention on more important things?

+# What Event Sourcing Actually is

 The idea of event sourcing is to not simply store the ***current state*** of the application, but instead store ***each historical change*** to the state.
-We model such changes through `Events`.
+And these changes should generally be described in abbreviated form; what is generally referred to as a “delta.”
+We will however not use that term because event sourcing is well established now and in its context the chosen term is `Event`.

-There are some benefits to using this idea; the most obvious ones are perhaps immutability and auditing.
+There are some benefits to this approach; the most obvious ones are perhaps immutability and auditing.
 Immutability, in this context, means that once an `Event` has been recorded it will remain as it is forever.
 Exactly the same.
-The recorded history and meaning of the `Events`will never change.
+The recorded history and meaning of the `Events` will never change.
 The only allowed change is to append new `Events` to the end of the sequence.
-This makes referring to stored data much simpler, and handling concurrent updates becomes trivial.
+This makes referring to stored data much easier, and handling concurrent updates becomes almost trivial.

 Every event also records a timestamp and a username which can be very useful metadata for auditing.
 Who caused the change?
 Did they mke a mistake?
 Or did they have a good reason to make a change you think is weird?
 Can someone learn about the domain from this?
 Surely!

 Event sourcing also allows creating independent *projections* of the state.
 You can replay all the changes at any time, and maintain a different storage location with an alternate view into the data.
 For example you can gather all the current state for easy indexing and quick access.
 (The Q in CQRS.)
 You can do this repeatedly to generate multiple copies of the same read-models for scaling out.
 Or you can collect data to generate reports.
 You can ignore a lot of the information, and focus only on the data needed for your particular use case.

-Event Sourcing is a product of Domain-Driven Design (DDD).
+Event Sourcing is a product of Domain-Driven Design [^or-not] (DDD).
 In DDD, we have two carriers of state: the value object and the entity.

+[^or-not]: Or maybe DDD just coopted an already existing (perhaps very technical) solution and resculpted it for its own purposes?

 ## Value Objects